TrenchBoot/TrenchBoot.github.io/docs/FAQ.md

 ### Bootstrap Phase - GRUB

-GRUB has commands built in to carry-out a TrenchBoot _Secure Launch_ (currently supporting Intel TXT and AMD SKINIT).
+GRUB has commands built in to carry out a TrenchBoot _Secure Launch_ (currently supporting Intel TXT and AMD SKINIT).
 This is typically called the pre-launch or preamble phase of the launch.
 These commands are `slaunch` and `slaunch_module`.